 The Ratio Studiorum, a curricular document produced by the Jesuits in 1599, included eloquentia perfecta, which promotes eloquence in speech and writing by inviting students to use rhetoric thoughtfully to contribute to the common good.

 The goal of SLU-Madrid's Center for Eloquentia Perfecta is to further the work of the University's written and oral communication courses in providing students with tools to meet challenges when called on to contribute to ethical public discourse throughout their university careers and beyond.

-- To make an appointment for consultation on your written or oral communication assignments, click here.
+- Click here to make an appointment for a consultation on your written or oral communication assignments.
 Note: all appointments must be made 24 hours in advance.

 - After you have made your appointment, you must send an email to email@example.com with the following information:

 - What you would like to work on during the meeting (e.g., paragraph structure, clarity, organization, citations, design of visuals, etc.)

 - The assignment instructions, an assessment rubric (if you have one), or other specifications.

 - Prior to your appointment date, a consultant will email you (if you do not receive an email, please make sure to check your spam or junk folder to see if it was routed there.)

 - If you have specific questions about your appointment or wish to cancel it, please email firstname.lastname@example.org.